-System Thread Exception Not Handled Error in Windows 10 which shows on a Blue Screen of Death (BSOD) when Windows Services threads get in critical fault.
+System Thread Exception Not Handled Error in Windows 10 that would have Blue Screen of Death (BSOD) when Windows Services threads get in critical fault.
 Many Windows 10,8 and 8.1 users report that they have faced ‘system thread exception not handled error’ in their Microsoft Windows computer.
 It’s a common error Windows Users get when something goes wrong.
 One of the common reasons is Stuck in Device Driver in Windows 10 computer, Drivers basically required for connecting hardware with computer software to function perfectly.
-You will get a blue screen with a message “Your PC ran into a problem and needs to restart.
+You will get a blue screen with the message “Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you”.

 What Does System Thread Exception Not Handled Mean

 The error code of system thread exception not handled error in windows 10 is sometimes 0x0000007E or 0x1000007E.
 They show that a system thread generated an exception that the error handler did not catch.
 And the exceptions are many.
 Sometimes thread stuck in the device driver or maybe you will see errors such as error of faulty file’s name like nvlddmkm.sys, netwtw04.sys, netwtw06.sys failed error, netio.sys, ivrs64.sys, nwifi.sys, atikmdag.sys, fltmgr.sys, wdiwifi.sys, aswbidsdriver.sys, igdkmd64.sys, CMUDA.sys, KMODE Exception, system_thread_exception_not_handled ntoskrnl.exe, etc. however, sometimes if you are lucky it will automatically repair itself, start the full Windows operating system, and power on Windows OS normally, but in most cases, you must have to fix it manually.
 The blue screen error will appear there permanently, or you face a restart loop.